bUnit-dev/bUnit/docs/site/docs/interaction/awaiting-async-state.md

 ## Waiting for State Using `WaitForState`

-The [`WaitForState(Func<Boolean>, TimeSpan?)`](xref:Bunit.RenderedFragmentWaitForHelperExtensions.WaitForState(Bunit.IRenderedFragmentBase,System.Func{System.Boolean},System.Nullable{System.TimeSpan})) method can be used to block and wait in a test method, until the provided predicate returns true or the timeout is reached (the default timeout is one second).
+The [`WaitForState(Func<Boolean>, TimeSpan?)`](xref:Bunit.RenderedFragmentWaitForHelperExtensions.WaitForState(Bunit.IRenderedFragmentBase,System.Func{System.Boolean},System.Nullable{System.TimeSpan})) method can be used to block and wait in a test method, until the provided predicate returns true or the timeout is reached.
+(The default timeout is one second.)

 > [!NOTE]
-> The `WaitForState()` method will try the predicate pass to it when the `WaitForState()` method is called, and every time the component under test renders.
+> The `WaitForState()` method will try the predicate passed to it when the `WaitForState()` method is called, and every time the component under test renders.

 Let us look at an example.
-Consider the following `<AsyncData>` component who awaits an async `TextService` in its `OnInitializedAsync()` life-cycle method.
+Consider the following `<AsyncData>` component which awaits an async `TextService` in its `OnInitializedAsync()` life-cycle method.
 When the service returns the data, the component will automatically re-render to update its rendered markup:

 [!code-cshtml[AsyncData.razor](../../../samples/components/AsyncData.razor)]